Sled dogs

 About LEAP

-LEAP leads and coordinates a diverse program of activities that serve students and scholars at Yale, and that contribute to defining, expanding, and advancing the field of animal law.
-LEAP’s programming includes: academic and experiential animal law courses; the Climate, Animal, Food, and Environmental Law & Policy Lab (“CAFE Lab”) — the first of its kind in the nation — where students work with experts to develop new legal and political strategies to address the multiple externalized costs of industrial animal agriculture; a Student Fellows program and active support for student research projects and publications; regular lectures, panels, and speaker events that bring leading thinkers — including lawmakers, scholars, artists, scientists, advocates, and journalists — to Yale’s campus to inspire, enrich, and inform the Program’s work; and the “When We Talk About Animals” podcast series.
-The Program’s work is highly interdisciplinary and we often partner with schools, departments, and other centers and programs across Yale University and beyond.
+LEAP works to draw the attention of leading thinkers and doers to the deep questions of conscience and law raised by human-animal relationships and industrial abuses of animals and ecosystems.
+To this end, LEAP leads and coordinates a diverse program of activities that serve students and scholars at Yale and that contribute to expanding and advancing the fields of environmental and animal law.
+LEAP’s programming includes: academic and experiential courses; research initiatives; robust collaborations between faculty, students, and outside experts focused on advancing strategies to address the multiple externalized costs of industrial animal agriculture, including especially the sector’s contributions to climate change; a Student Fellows program and active support for student research projects and publications; and regular lectures, panels, and events that bring leading thinkers — lawmakers, scholars, artists, scientists, advocates, and journalists — to Yale’s campus to inspire, enrich, and inform the Program’s work.
+The Program’s work is highly interdisciplinary, and we often partner with schools, departments, and other centers and programs across Yale University and beyond.

-LEAP is founded on the belief that studying humanity’s relationships with non-human creatures forces our society to address vital questions about human power, the consciousness of animals, the conscience of humankind, and the consequences of human action for all living beings.
+LEAP was founded on the belief that studying humanity’s relationships with the living world forces our society to address vital questions about human power, the consciousness of animals, the conscience of humankind, and the consequences of human action for all living beings.
 In humanity’s relationship with animals, humans hold all the power.
-How we use our power over animals is a vital test of our moral character and stewardship of species — and of the laws and policies that shape our actions.
+How we use our power over animals is a vital test of our moral character and stewardship of life on this planet — and of the laws and policies that shape our actions.

 Supporters